FACTBOX-Impact on banks from Britain's vote to leave the EU

 Nomura Holdings Inc is applying for a licence to operate a new entity in Frankfurt, as Japan's largest brokerage gears up for Britain's planned exit from the European Union in 2019.

-France's Societe Generale could move 400 corporate and investment banking jobs out from London as part of its Brexit plans, with most of them going mainly to Paris, the bank's chief executive Frederic Oudea told Reuters.

-The bank has filed its Brexit contingency plans with the Bank of England ahead of a July 14 deadline for banks operating in the country, a SocGen executive told Reuters.
+French bank Societe Generale has filed its Brexit contingency plans with the Bank of England ahead of a July 14 deadline for banks operating in the country, a SocGen executive told Reuters.

 Societe Generale earlier said it has a relative competitive 'Brexit' edge because with hubs in both Paris and London it was easier for it to adapt.